festivals

 When: March to April | Where: Cabo de Gata Nijar Natural Park, Almeria | Access: Freely accessible and guided tours

 Spring brings a diverse range of wildflowers across the natural park's desert-like landscapes.
-The contrast between arid terrain and colourful blooms is stunning.
+The contrast between arid terrain and colourful blooms is striking.

 Cider Apple Blossom